-The downtown area is very walkable, and the best way to experience Carlsbad Village is to find a parking spot (it’s all FREE!) for a few hours and set out on foot.
-You can explore all the shopping that Carlsbad Village offers – second hand clothing shops; antique stores (the Carlsbad Village Art and Antique Mall is particularly well known with over 100 vendors); jewelry; gold; toys; furniture and home furnishings; florists; clothing stores and boutiques for men, women and children; art galleries; the Witch Creek Winery and Tasting Room and several wine bars; hair and nail salons; spas…the list goes on and on.
+The downtown area is very accessible, and the best way to experience Carlsbad Village is to find a parking spot (it’s all FREE!) for a few hours and set out.
+You can explore all the shopping that Carlsbad Village offers – second hand clothing shops; antique stores (the Carlsbad Village Art and Antique Mall is particularly well known with over 100 vendors); jewelry; gold; toys; furniture and home furnishings; florists; clothing stores and boutiques for men, women and children; art galleries; the Witch Creek Winery and Tasting Room, including a coffee shop; a wonderful olive oil store (Humble Olive Oils); several wine bars; hair and nail salons; spas…the list goes on and on.

 One of the more famous landmarks is the Alt Karlsbad Hanse House on Carlsbad Boulevard, site of the first mineral water spa in the town, a mainstay of Carlsbad since the 1880s.
 Carlsbad was named after the famous Karlsbad Spa in Europe (in the present-day Czech Republic).
 Stop by to buy some water (bring your own jug) for just $.50 or to have a massage or other treatment.